 Without proposal graphics, a complex response is a dangerously dry read.
-To improve our win rates, we simply must pull our heads out of the sand and see the value of graphic design reaching well beyond the proposal cover page.
+To improve our win rates, we must see the value of graphic design reaching beyond the proposal cover page.

 Value of Proposal Graphics